What Does an Africa Safari Cost?

 - South Africa provides unique safaris with easy travel access from Johannesburg.
 You can partake in an affordable African safari with many creature comforts.
 While you’ll still be able to see a variety of wildlife, it doesn’t have the same numbers of wildlife as you can see in East Africa’s Great Migration.
 Of all Southern Africa locations, South Africa offers your best chance at getting a budget safari package.

-- Namibia offers a slightly different take for a safari trip.
+- Namibia offers a slightly different take on a safari trip.
 You can even enjoy a beach holiday in Swakopmund in addition to viewing the desert wildlife at many locations including Etosha National Park.

 - Botswana is truly an amazing destination for a safari trip.
 The Okavango Delta fills with floodwater annually from rains in neighboring Angola.
 Wildlife concentrates here creating amazing viewing opportunities.
-Prices tend to be at the upper end in Botswana – especially in and around the Okavango Delta – making it an excellent choice for a luxury safari travel.
+Prices tend to be at the upper end in Botswana – especially in and around the Okavango Delta – making it an excellent choice for luxury safari travel.

 - Self Drive Safaris – Avoid self travel options.
 While a relatively inexpensive option, we don’t recommend you spend your African safari driving around in remote regions of foreign countries with large, dangerous animals around your vehicle.
 There are much safer ways to travel the African continent.
 Skip the self drive safari and get a guide.
 Guides know the best viewing places for animals.
 They also understand and can properly deal with animal behaviors, and know how to get help if needed.